-Mirabeau Lamar’s ill-fated "Wild Goose" expedition to Santa Fe by sending
+Mirabeau Lamar’s ill-fated "Wild Goose" expedition to Santa Fe

-Grande with orders to occupy San
+across the Rio Grande with orders to occupy San

 Antonio.
 The border incursion caught the Texans by surprise, but

 fortunately the Mexican forces under Vasquez remained in San

 Antonio for only two days before withdrawing and marching back

 to the Rio Grande, their wagons piled high with plunder.

 Captain Jack Hays and his Texas Rangers dogged the Mexicans on the

 march back to Laredo,

-but his small force lacked the strength to do anything except harass the column.
+but his small force lacked the strength to do anything except harass

-Congress passed a declaration of war against Mexico,
+border, the Texas Congress passed a declaration of war against Mexico,

 but the current President, Sam